Thekorzeremi/thekorzeremi/README.md

 ## About me
 👋 Hi, I’m **@Korzeremi** from the french IT School IPSSI
 ❤️ I like JS Frameworks & Scripting Languages
 👀 Interested in IT, Dev, OS, UI/UX, Math, Technologies and much more
-🔭 Currently coding in JS Frameworks such as React, SvelteKit & VueJS
+🔭 Currently coding in JS Frameworks such as React, SvelteKit & VueJS and working with Dart/Flutter
-💻 Working on Windows

 ## Skills & Tech
 <p align="center">